aamirstack-commits/built-entertainment-website-with-html/README.md

 # 🎬 Entertainment Website

-A modern, responsive entertainment website built with HTML, CSS, and JavaScript.
+A modern, responsive entertainment website built with HTML, and CSS.
 This project showcases movies, TV shows, and entertainment news with a clean and user-friendly interface.

 ## 🚀 Live Demo